Banned and restricted

 Motor vehicles traders must not list motor vehicles that have been statutorily written off in Australia, unless you clearly disclose within the listing body that the vehicle was previously written off.
 This applies to vehicles that were imported to New Zealand, from Australia, on or after 1 January 2011.

 For more information visit our help page.
-We'll enforce this requirement from 1 July 2016 onward.

 You may not list any item that is intended to take advantage of a time of national or international crisis, natural disaster, or civil emergency.
 If any such event occurs, you may not: